 - In the first year, each student’s academic advisor is their instructor in GSTR 110: Writing Seminar I. In combination with the course objectives, first-year advisors focus on helping students make the transition to fully engaged college students.
 Advisors also introduce students to the various campus resources that are available to assist the transition and prepare students for academic, personal, and professional success.

 - In the second term, some students will be relatively certain regarding their area of academic and professional interest and will select an academic area for further exploration.
 For the second year, these students will be placed with advisors who have academic training in those areas.
 Students who remain uncertain regarding career and academic pursuits will be assigned a second-year advisor who will focus on helping students evaluate their skills, interests, and aspirations and help them identify an area of academic pursuit.
-The designation of area of academic interest will take place as part of the Labor Day event.

 - Once students have declared and been accepted into majors (often in the spring term of the second year), they will be assigned advisors who contribute extensively in the teaching for that major.
 These major advisors work to help students identify and take advantage of learning opportunities within the major and beyond and ensure that students continue to make progress towards graduation.

 If a student wishes to change a second-year or major advisor, it is the student’s responsibility to complete the appropriate section of the Change of Advisor/Major/Minor/Concentration form, which requires the signatures of both the previous and the new advisors.
 The Change of Advisor/Major/Minor/Concentration form may be obtained from the Office of the Registrar webpage or from its office on the first floor of Lincoln Hall.
-Completed forms must be turned to the office in Lincoln Hall.
+Completed forms must be turned in to the office in Lincoln Hall.

 Responsibilities of the Student